GaneshKandu/SPAs/README.md

 const app = express();

 // Serve your SPA from the 'dist' directory (can be 'build' for React apps)
-// add at the end of all routes andn just before listen app.use(spa_express('dist'));
+// add at the end of all routes and just before listen app.use(spa_express('dist'));

 app.listen(3000, () => {